How To Choose A Web Host

 I generally don’t recommend using Managed WordPress hosting as these plans can be limiting.
 These packages are aimed at site owners with limited technical abilities, so wouldn’t generally be recommended if you’re hiring a web designer/developer who may need more refined control of your site.

-So which web host should I choose?
+Which web host should I choose? #

 Once you’ve chosen a plan, you can start to narrow down your hosting options, but where do you begin?

 Here’s an inconclusive checklist of things to go through for each host you’re considering:

 Support: Probably the most crucial factor in choosing a web host.
 How can you get in touch with them?
 Phone-only support may seem like a good idea, until you’re on hold for an hour.
 Similarly, you’ll want a host that picks tickets up quickly and escalates them to the relevant department in a timely manner.

 Control Panel: What sort of control panel does the host offer?
 Ultimately, as long as you can do whatever you need to to manage your site, this shouldn’t matter too much.
 That said, proprietary systems can sometimes make moving to/away from a host more complicated than it might otherwise be.

 Email: Does the host offer email?
 This shouldn’t be a dealbreaker, but some hosts don’t offer email and sometimes it’s an added extra.
 It’s useful to check this upfront so you know whether you to arrange a separate email address through G Suite or similar.

 Backups: Reputable hosts will offer regular (at least daily) off-site backups.
 If a host is trying to charge extra for this, that’s not usually a good sign.

 Location: Ideally, you’ll choose a host that’s either based, or has a data centre, near where most of your visitors are coming from.
 So if you’re a UK–based business, it’s a good idea to have UK–based host.
 This can have performance benefits, but is also useful for support as your hours will be aligned.